 - SEO Tutorial for Beginners This masterclass has 45 minutes of video lessons.
 You can do that, right?
 Sacrifice one episode of Queer Eye and you move from rookie to advanced!

 - Total SEO blueprint.
-This course has it all and is up-to-date (06/2018).
+This course has it all.
 It covers the theory and goes into detail implementing everything on and off a page.
 That’s why you need to invest 20+ hours to watch every video lesson.
 You can download 20 study materials to go along.

 - SEO for beginners – Free course by Yoast (yes, those from the SEO plugin that you really should be using.
 The free plan is all you’ll ever need.
 So, get it if you haven’t already!
 More on the plugin below.)
 Then, sign up for their free beginner’s course.